UMWEDU/umw-admissions-sync/_pages/visit.md

 Currently, organized information sessions and student guided tours are not available.
 We are hosting virtual information sessions.
 We hope you register to join us and find out more about life at Mary Washington.
 <h2>Virtual Visit:</h2>
-<strong>Virtual Information Sessions</strong> - Preregistration is required for the online webinars including daily information sessions and special topics.
+<strong>Virtual Information Sessions</strong> - Pre-registration is required for the online webinars including daily information sessions and special topics.
 Please check the <a href="https://admissions.umw.edu/portal/webinars">calendar</a> for dates and times of sessions and to register.

 It’s not exactly like being here, but you can get a feel for UMW by following along with these <a href="https://umw.university-tour.com/homepage.php">interactive video viewbooks</a>.
 <h2>On Campus</h2>